 Dr. Meisinger, a licensed pilot himself, made an ascent in a large balloon with another pilot on June 2, 1924, and are believed to have been lost in a thunderstorm.

-These early career awards are intended to recognize scientists who are within ten years of having earned their highest degree or are under 40 year of age when nominated.
+This early career award is intended to recognize scientists who are within ten years of having earned their highest degree or are under 40 year of age when nominated.
 Consideration will also be given, however, to those who are still in the early stage of their careers but have seen these interrupted for up to 5-10 years by family leaves, military service, and the like.